Official Indoor Volleyball Rules

 - When a team fields fewer than 6 players, the positions for the missing players shall be designated as "ghost players."
-When a ghost player arrives at service, that team shall keep possession, but the other team receives 1 point.
+When a ghost player arrives at service, the other team receives 1 point and possession.

 - In the event that the rotation will result in the team not meeting the on-court gender requirements due to a player of a particular gender moving off the court, the outgoing player may instead jump ahead in the order and move directly to the server's position.
 Alternatively, that team will keep possession and the opposing team awarded 1 point.

 - If a team commits an error or foul, a side out shall be called, 1 point and service awarded to the opposing team.

 - Ball fails to pass over the net on a serve.